 Getting Started with Multi-Company Consolidations

-So there you have the 6 reports (well, 5 reports and 1 Report Bundle) we recommend for anyone creating reports for multi-company consolidations.
+So there you have the 8 reports (well, 7 reports and 1 Report Bundle) we recommend for anyone creating reports for multi-company consolidations.
 They can provide you with the insights you need to analyse your companies’ financial performance and make informed decisions for the future.
 Multi-entity consolidations can be tricky.
 Account Trees in Calxa are the key to creating a common reporting structure across all entities.
 Read this article 7 Uses for Account Trees to better understand how this works in Calxa.
 To find out more on how Calxa can help your group consolidations start with our multi-branch enterprises page.
 Or, use our Group Consolidation Guide to start saving time with multi-company consolidation reports.